 The MA in Contemporary Church Leadership is a programme of study which is vocationally orientated, with the needs and concerns of the pastoral ministry in mind.
 It consists of modules which consider aspects of the pastoral ministry in a scholarly way.
-The programme encourages students to investigate and understand changing contexts, both within church settings and the wider culture.
-The MA CCL is intended to challenge traditional ‘maintenance’ models of ministry with alternative New Testament patterns.
+The programme is intended to challenge traditional ‘maintenance’ models of ministry with alternative New Testament patterns.
+Amongst other things, it encourages students to investigate and understand changing contexts, both within church settings and the wider culture.
 It will be of particular interest to those who are grappling with questions of cultural transition and who wish to explore the concept of ‘missional’ church.
 The MA would be equally suited to individuals continuing or embarking on serious theological study with a pastoral dimension, or to working pastors wishing to have some intellectual stimulation in the context of ongoing ministry.

 Normally, applicants should have an upper second class honours degree in a discipline relevant to the subject area.
 Applicants may also be admitted who have achieved an aggregate of 50% in the WEST Graduate Diploma in Theology.
 Alternatively, admission on the basis of experience in a responsible role relevant to the programme may be permitted, if the applicant is deemed capable of meeting the demands of the programme.
 This experience must be of at least two years’ duration and should normally have been in a full-time position.